(S51.0) Open wound of elbow

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the symptoms of PNP deficiency and improve overall health.
+Main goal of the treatment: To promote healing of the open wound of the elbow.

 Icon